-WHO Director-General Tedros Adhanom Ghebreyesus said the international team will deploy to Wuhan, the city where the pandemic is believed to have erupted late last year.
-Tedros said terms of reference have been drawn up by the WHO and China, but he did not specify.
+WHO Director-General Tedros Adhanom Ghebreyesus said the international team would deploy to Wuhan, the city where the pandemic is believed to have erupted late last year.
+Tedros said terms of reference had been drawn up by the WHO and China, but he did not specify.

-The WHO advance team that travelled to China has now concluded their mission to lay the groundwork for further joint efforts to identify the virus’ origins, he told a news conference.
+The WHO advance team that traveled to China has now concluded its mission to lay the groundwork for further joint efforts to identify the virus’ origins, he told a news conference.

 Epidemiological studies will begin in Wuhan to identify the potential source of infection of the early cases.